Beyond SEO vs GEO: How Nashville Businesses Should Actually Measure AI Traffic Impact

 The Overlap Is Real (But Not Complete)

-Google’s official position: “Good SEO is good GEO.”
+Google’s Search Liaison has emphasized: “Good SEO is good GEO.”
 Danny Sullivan has said it repeatedly.
 The fundamentals overlap—clear content, strong E-E-A-T signals, solid technical SEO.

 But “mostly overlapping” isn’t “identical.”